Minhnhat0408/Graduation-Thesis/README.md

-These templates are used for writing and defending thesis
 # Graduation-Thesis
+These templates are used for writing and defending thesis in latex